The Art Gallery Problem is $\exists \mathbb{R}$-complete: Reduction from to the art gallery problem

 \item for every point $g_j$ on $r_j$ and $\gamma$ in $\Gamma$, the points $\gamma$ and $g_j$ can see each other if and only if $\gamma$ is on or to the right of the line $\overleftrightarrow{g_j e_j}$,

 \item for every point $g_l$ on $r_l$ and $\gamma$ in $\Gamma$, the points $\gamma$ and $g_l$ can see each other if and only if $\gamma$ is on or to the left of the line $\overleftrightarrow{g_l e_l}$. \end{itemize} These properties are enforced by polygon edges in Figure~\ref{fig:additionPrinciple}.
-Then, we can show the following result.
+Under these assumptions, the following lemma holds.

 \begin{lemma} The guards $g'_i, g_j, g_l$ can together see the whole quadrilateral $\Gamma$ if and only if $x'_i + x_j \ge x_l$. \end{lemma}

 \begin{proof} Let $\gamma \in \Gamma$ be the intersection point of the rays $\overrightarrow{g'_ie_i}$ and $\overrightarrow{g_je_j}$.